anirudh-mk/agriculture-automation-using-iot-frontend-app/README.md

-Agricultural Automation Using IOT Fronted App
+# Agricultural Automation Using IOT Fronted App
+Agricultural automation using iot frontend using react native